 Model Context Protocol (MCP) Server

 Files.com offers two ways to run the MCP Server.
 The Remote MCP Server is cloud-hosted by Files.com and requires no installation.
 Your AI client connects directly to our hosted endpoint.
 The Local MCP Server is a Python package you install and run on your own machine or infrastructure.
-Most users should start with the Remote MCP Server.
+The Remote MCP Server is the right starting point for most customers.

 Model Context Protocol